Childhood and Congenital Hypothyroidism

 Transient hypothyroidism

-• This accounts for 10% of cases and is usually related to either maternal medications (eg, carbimazole) or to maternal antibodies.
+• This is usually related to either maternal medications (eg, carbimazole) or to maternal antibodies.
 In maternal thyroid disease, IgG auto-antibodies can cross the placenta and block thyroid function in utero; this improves after delivery.

 Infants are usually clinically normal at birth, due to the presence of maternal thyroid hormones.